Starbox Group's Starboxai - Vipro Module: Transforming Content Creation

-Starbox Group Holdings Ltd. (Nasdaq: STBX), is making waves with the launch of its groundbreaking StarboxAI - ViPro module.

-Starbox Holdings Ltd. (NASDAQ:STBX)KUALA LUMPUR, MALAYSIA, September 5, 2023/EINPresswire/ -- Starbox Group Holdings Ltd. (Nasdaq: STBX ), a dynamic player in cash rebates, digital advertising, and payment solutions, with a vision of leading in artificial intelligence (“AI”) solutions throughout Southeast Asia, is making waves with the launch of its groundbreaking StarboxAI - ViPro module.
+Starbox Group Holdings Ltd. (Nasdaq: STBX), a dynamic player in cash rebates, digital advertising, and payment solutions, with a vision of leading in artificial intelligence ("AI") solutions throughout Southeast Asia, is making waves with the launch of its groundbreaking StarboxAI - ViPro module.
 This innovative module introduces a text-to-video feature set to redefine content creation.

 The Text-to-Video feature within the StarboxAI - ViPro module is not just an addition; it's a revelation.
 It empowers content creators to seamlessly transmute textual instructions or scripts into captivating video content, fundamentally transforming the content creation landscape.